 Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

-Tuesday's game between the Baylor Bears (1-0) and Utah Utes (2-0) going head-to-head at Ferrell Center has a projected final score of 75-70 (based on our computer prediction) in favor of Baylor, who is listed as a slight favorite by our model.
-The game will tip off at 7:30 PM ET on November 14.
+Tuesday's game between the Baylor Bears (1-0) and the Utah Utes (2-0) at Ferrell Center has a projected final score of 75-70 based on our computer prediction, with Baylor taking home the win.
+Tipoff is at 7:30 PM on November 14.

-The Bears head into this game on the heels of an 85-53 win over Southern on Monday.
+The Bears came out on top in their last matchup 85-53 against Southern on Monday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!